iVis-at-Bilkent/cytoscape.js-undo-redo/README.md

 Calls registered function with action name actionName via actionFunction(args)
 * `args.firstTime` is reserved.
 The reason behind is on first call of actionFunction takes a parameter with property `args.firstTime = true` (if args is object or array).
 After first call, it's set to false.
+In undo/redo actions paddings are preserved. 'args.paddingsToReturn' is reserved in this purpose (Undo/redo actions set this).
+However, if you want to set it specifically for the first time (This is needed if the paddings to return on undo is changed when you call
+'ur.undo()' and you want to set a previous state of paddings) you can do this and you can use 'ur.getPaddingsMap()' for this.

 `ur.undo()`
 Undo last action.
 Returns arguments that are passed to redo.
+Previous paddings are preserved in this action.

 `ur.redo()`
 Redo last action.
 Returns arguments that are passed to undo.
+Previous paddings are preserved in this action.

 `cy.on("undo", function(actionName, args){} )`
 Calls registered function with action name actionName via actionFunction(args)